 Verify the charging speed on the center display

 After plugging in, check the charging power shown on the Polestar 2 center display.
-If you used CCS2 at a DC fast charger, you should see power above 20 kW (and up to 149 kW depending on conditions).
+If you used CCS2 at a DC fast charger, you should normally see DC charging power well above normal AC speeds once the session ramps up.
 If you see only 7 to 11 kW, you may have used the Type 2 cable by mistake.
+Peak DC speed varies by Polestar 2 version and charging conditions.

 Prevention Tips